chadrik/celery-deadline/README.md

 ## How to use it

 There are two use cases:
-- submitting celery tasks to Deadline
+- submit celery tasks to Deadline
-- wrapping Deadline tasks in celery tasks
+- wrap Deadline tasks in celery tasks

 ### Execute celery tasks using Deadline